Poha served with lemon

 1. Heat oil in a pan.
 Fry the potatoes on medium heat and take them out when fully cooked and slightly crispy.

-2. In the same pan and with the leftover oil, fry the peanuts on low to medium heat and take them out too, when crunchy.
+2. In the same pan, fry the peanuts on low to medium heat with the leftover oil, and remove them when crunchy.

 3. In the same pan, add a little extra oil if needed.
 Fry cumin seeds, asafoetida, green chillies, curry leaves, and dry red chillies on medium heat for about a minute.